Phillip Island Family Beaches - Perfect For A Summer Day

 • Beach access via a stairway at the western end of the beach and a ramp for wheelchair/pram access at the eastern end

-• Patrolled from December 26 to January 26, then weekends and public holidays until Easter Monday
+• Patrolled from December 26 to January 26, then weekends and public holidays until Easter Monday - check for flags

 • Beware dangerous currents (rips)